danielb0/UCSD-Pascal/MultiComp/CORE_TERMINAL_FAULTS.md

    to be an artefact of fault 1, fault 4 deserves re-measuring on a fixed core before it is treated as real.

-**Update:** with faults 1 and 2 fixed at source, the user reports the editor issues appear resolved on hardware — consistent with candidate 1 above: the wobble was most likely downstream of fault 1, produced by the shim's own workaround chasing a moving target, rather than a bug in the core's cursor handlers.
-Testing is ongoing; this document will be updated again if further use turns up a genuine residual case.
+**Update:** with faults 1 and 2 fixed at source, MultiComp now passes the p-System's screen test program, which it did not before.
+This confirms candidate 1 above: the wobble was downstream of fault 1, produced by the shim's own workaround chasing a moving target, rather than a bug in the core's cursor handlers.
+Fault 4 is resolved along with faults 1 and 2.

 ---